ArvickC/Manhunt/README.md

 ## Features
 - Automaticly Genorate a new world for each game
+- Automaticly gives hunters the 'compass' that tracks the runner
 - No need to restart server for new games
 - Join spectator team for upcoming games
 - Super simple! :)